Experimental Simulation of Larger Quantum Circuits with Fewer Superconducting Qubits

 where the superscripts in the CZ gates indicate the qubits that they act on.

 In this work, we experimentally simulate a 12-qubit linear-cluster state, with 4 qubits of a superconducting quantum processor, which is the same processor as in Ref.~\cite{gong_genuine_2019}.
-As in Fig~\ref{fig:cutting}~(c), there are 3 cutting points in the 12-qubit circuit, partitioning it into 4 subcircuits.
+As in Fig.~\ref{fig:exp-picture}, there are 3 cutting points on the 12-qubit circuit, partitioning it into 4 subcircuits.
 The first 3 subcircuits are all in the form of subcircuit~1, while the last subcircuit is in the form of subcircuit~2.
-This is due to the symmetry of linear-cluster states.
-Note that with the same subcircuits, we can simulate 15-qubit and larger circuits.
-All we have to do is to repeat measurement data from subcircuit~1 in the classical postprocessing, and there is no overhead in quantum resources.
+Note that the sequence of CZ gates on the left of Fig.~\ref{fig:exp-picture} is chosen such that pieces 1-3 can be represented by the same subcircuit~1.